 The speaker imagines that Lucy “shall be dear” even “to stars”.
 He imagines that she is enjoying her existence as she moves about in the night, being loved by the stars and all the heavenly beings.

 Here in this happy dell

 In this stanza, the speaker reveals his belief that although Lucy is no longer alive in earthly terms, she will still experience “vital feelings of delight” as she grows up into her “stately height” and into maturity.
-The imagery of her rearing her form “to stately height” and of “her virgin bosom swell[ing]” reveal his belief that wherever she is, wherever Nature has taken her, she will continue to grow up there, with all feelings of life and vitality.
-He vows to give these thoughts to Lucy daily, so that even though she exists in a different realm than he, they would still “together live here in this happy dell”.
+The imagery of her rearing her form “to stately height” and of “her virgin bosom swell[ing]” reveals his belief that wherever she is, wherever Nature has taken her, she will continue to grow up there, with all feelings of life and vitality.
+He vows to give these thoughts to Lucy daily so that even though she exists in a different realm than he, they would still “together live here in this happy dell”.

 Thus Nature spake- the work was done

 How soon my Lucy’s race was run!

 This heath, this calm, and quiet scene;